theheking/intro-to-r/content/2_datatypes.md

 There are three operators that can be used to extract subsets of R objects.

-- The `[` operator always returns an object of the same class as the original.
-It can be used to select multiple elements of an object
+- `[` returns an object of the same class as the original.
-- The `[[` operator is used to extract elements of a list or a data frame.
-It can only be used to extract a single element and the class of the returned object will not necessarily be a list or data frame.
+- `[[` used to extract elements of a list or a data frame.
+It can only be used to extract a single element, and the returned object's class will not necessarily be a list or data frame.
+-  Note: If you apply `[` to a list it always returns a list: it never gives you the contents of the list.
 - The $ operator is used to extract elements of a list or data frame by literal name.
 Its semantics are similar to that of [[.

-You need [[ when working with lists.
-This is because when [ is applied to a list it always returns a list: it never gives you the contents of the list.
-To get the contents, you need [[:

 ```